VivanPanda/arduinomap/docs/week-4/arrays-and-strings.md

 # Arrays and Strings

+Arrays and strings are both programming concepts which will be handy constructs to learn about.

 ## Arrays

 An [array](https://docs.arduino.cc/language-reference/en/variables/data-types/array/) is essentially a collection of variables stored under one name.
 Arrays allow us to store multiple values of the same datatype without having to create a separate variable for each value.